 On our journey, we next headed to the picturesque city, Carmel-by-the Sea.
 This is a fun city to walk around, and it just oozes charm from almost every angle, especially in the heart of downtown.

-Carmel is one of our absolute favorite places to do a food & wine tour!
+Carmel is one of our absolute favorite places to do a wine tasting!
 Here you can sample locally made wine, chocolates and honey, and enjoy the delightful culinary scene.

 Fun fact: Did you know that Clint Eastwood used to be the mayor?
 Eastwood also was also largely responsible for creating the town’s children’s library.